 Fortunately, it is a LOT easier to pass a saliva drug screening than a urinalysis.
-If you’ve ever read guides on how to pass urine tests, you’ll know that it normally involves drinking foul concoctions and urinating a lot!
-The downside to an oral drug test is that you can’t cheat it as you can with a urinalysis, where fake or synthetic urine can be used in a pinch.
+If you’ve ever read guides on how to pass urine tests, you’ll know that it normally involves drinking foul concoctions and urinating a lot.
+The downside to an oral drug test is that you can’t cheat it as you can with a urinalysis, whereas people can use fake or synthetic urine in a pinch.

 While THC metabolites can remain in your system for days or even weeks after your last usage, a saliva test can’t detect it.
 Generally speaking, staying away from weed for 24 hours may be enough, although it could be beneficial to ‘just say no’ for up to a week if you know a drug screening is on the horizon.

 Brush Your Teeth Several Times Before a Saliva Test